 Bouddhanath is also a stupa.
 It is one of the holiest pilgrimages of the Buddhists.
 It has a white doom just like Swayambhunath, whatever the myth is, it contains the bones of Kasyapa Buddha (Buddha incarnation), while others say it contains the bone of Lord Buddha.
 Around the base of the stupa are 108 small images of the Dhyani Buddha Amitabha.
 Go anytime to enjoy these images.

 On the way, you will pass through towns, villages, and beautiful landscapes.
 There are also terraced farmland and rivers.
-After some pretty long hours, you will reach the City of Lake “Pokhara.”
-Pokhara is the second best tourist destination after Kathmandu.
-You will drive to Beshisahar.
+After some pretty long hours, you will reach Beshisahar.
 You then take a local jeep from Beshisahar to Syange.
 This drive gives you some insight into the rural people – their lifestyle and their culture.
 From Syange, you begin your trek.
 Before Besisahar, you reach Dumre.
 It will be a new experience to drive on the public bus in Nepal.
 When you reach Syange, you will find yourself in a typical countryside.

 The up trekking trail that lies before you take you to the traditional and beautiful villages.
 Some parts of this trail are rocky, and these are also the parts that run by the Marsayangdi River.
 This is one of the important rivers of Nepal.
 From this river, you head to Tal which is the first village of Manang district.
 Enter the stone gate that has “Welcome to the Manang district”.
 You will see the sandy valley floor.
 Tal lies on the bank of the river surrounded by the lush hills.

 On the way, there are suspension bridges, waterfalls, up trekking trail, villages, and the Marsyangdi River.
-You will be walking on a motorable road, and this is a dusty road.
-Between them, there are stone cliffs.
+There are stone cliffs.
 After crossing these cliffs, you head to Khorte and Dharapani.
 This last village is the source of information to the people who want to study the Tibetan Culture in detail.
 You will see green hills and the river below the road.
-Danaque is a small village, and it also has apple trees.
+Danakyu is a small village, and it also has apple trees.